Dancing Under the Stars of Lyra

 At the base, I've got a couple of shallow white boxes to hide (and protect) the ugliest part of the wiring.

 Now I've got the side parts added on, and some crude support for the top bar.
 The curly Q's will attach to the top-left and top-right corners, and will extend upward several feet.
 I changed the strings so they are single-strands rather than double-strands.
 The double-strands seemed almost blindingly bright, when flashed at high speed, especially at close range, so I wanted to tone them down a bit.
-I will take the original double-strands, though, to burning man, in case I need/want more brightness.
+I will take the original double-strands, though, to Burning Man, in case I need/want more brightness.

 You can see the dance pads here.
 It's getting hard to fit the entire thing in a picture.